The $55K First Hire Crisis: What Breaks at $55K per Month and the Warning Signs at $48K

 Replacement cost: $15K–$25K in recruitment, training, and lost productivity.

-The difference wasn’t hiring better people.
-It wasn’t paying more.
-It was systematization.
-The 29% who retained their hire built relationship maintenance systems that provided clarity, support, and recognition as they scaled.
+The difference wasn’t hiring better people or paying more—it was systematization, and the 29% who retained their hire built relationship maintenance systems that provided clarity, support, and recognition as they scaled.

 What happens if you ignore the early warnings?